Before You Begin

 network settings;

-To reset the settings, you won't need a remote or control panel; access to the terminal itself is all that's required.
+To reset the settings, you won't need a remote control or control panel, just access to the terminal itself:

-Press the power button on the terminal case five times in a row.
+Press the power button on the terminal case 5 times in a row.
 A window will appear with a warning about resetting to factory settings.

 Press the power button again to confirm the reset.